whiskey drink in speakeasy

 While The Peanut offers a variety of classic bar fare, it’s particularly famous for its buffalo wings.
 These wings have gained a legendary status among locals and are often touted as the best in Kansas City, if not beyond.
 Generous in size and perfectly seasoned, they are a must-try for anyone visiting The Peanut.

+We recommend you dress casual.
 The Peanut is a place for gathering.
 The friendly, unpretentious ambiance makes everyone feel at home, whether they’re long-time regulars or first-time visitors.

 5. The Ship